miguelraz/miguelraz.github.io/blog/dispatch.md

 f(x)
 f(y)
 ```
-And it works!}
+And it works!
+I like thinking about this as a table, just like what we talked about with `+`: I just check what types the arguments I'm applying `+` to are, and apply to proper procedure.
+Adding integers means line them up and carry the digits.
+Fractions, common denominators, etc. For `f`, if I apply it to an `Foo`, the procedure is to return the string `"Just Foo"`.
+If I apply `f` to `"Just Bar"`, it returns the string `"Just Bar."`.
+Dispatch and carry on...}

+\dispatch{Great!
+You're on your way to learn the *Zen of Julia!*.
+It usually looks like
+1. Setup an abstract type like `Things`.
+2. Make some structs that are subtypes of `Things` with `<:`
+3. Define functions `f` that act on specific subtypes of `Things` - aka dispatching.
+4. Create your structs/objects with constructors like `x = Foo()` and then call `f(x)` to handle different behaviors.

+That's it!

-\dispatch{Small nitpick - You actually *can* dispatch in Python, but it requires a bit of boilerplate, but that's a secondary concern.
+Small nitpick - You actually *can* dispatch in Python, but it requires a bit of boilerplate, but that's a secondary concern.
 Since it wasn't a foundational design of the language, people didn't build a vocabulary or an ecosystem around it.
 In the words of Turing award winner Barbara Liskov,

 > The quality of software depends primarily on the programming methodology in use. [...]
 A methodology can be easy or difficult to apply in a given language, depending on how well the language constructs match the structures that the methodology deems desirable. [...] -- Barbara Liskov, Abstractions Mechanisms in CLU (1977)